gitlaws/angular-net-connect/README.md

-Angular-Net-Connect: Component Library & Documentation Platform Angular-Net-Connect is a modern single-page application built with Angular 18, featuring a reusable component library and an interactive documentation platform.
+Angular Essentials is a modern single-page application built with Angular 18, featuring a reusable component library and an interactive documentation platform.
 This project showcases advanced Angular features, robust UI/UX design, and production-ready development practices.

 Table of Contents

 Core Technical Skills